cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

 Vitally, but confusingly: `this` is NOT set to an object, `X`, just because you call a function that you got by saying: `const f = X.m;`.
 It's context, not "the object".
    -->

-### Bonus: Blank Space
+### Aside: Blank Space

-How does Javascript handle blank space?
+I'm including this because it is a strange thing about TypeScript/JavaScript and it's caused confusion before.
+Let's ask: how does JavaScript handle blank space?
 How about the ultimate blank space: new lines?

 ```javascript
 five = function() { return